Mxbely/planetarium-api-service/README.md

 ### Database Management

-The project uses SQLite as the default database.
-You can modify the `settings.py` file to switch to PostgreSQL or another database of your choice.
+The project uses **PostgreSQL** as the database backend, configured automatically with `docker-compose.yaml`.

 ## User Management